Atmospheric entry: SIRCA

 Silicone-impregnated reusable ceramic ablator (SIRCA) was also developed at NASA Ames Research Center and was used on the Backshell Interface Plate (BIP) of the Mars Pathfinder and Mars Exploration Rover (MER) aeroshells.
 The BIP was at the attachment points between the aeroshell's backshell (also called the afterbody or aft cover) and the cruise ring (also called the cruise stage).
 SIRCA was also the primary TPS material for the unsuccessful Deep Space 2 (DS/2) Mars impactor probes with their 0.35 m aeroshells.
 SIRCA is a monolithic, insulating material that can provide thermal protection through ablation.
 It is the only TPS material that can be machined to custom shapes and then applied directly to the spacecraft.
 There is no post-processing, heat treating, or additional coatings required (unlike Space Shuttle tiles).
 Since SIRCA can be machined to precise shapes, it can be applied as tiles, leading edge sections, full nose caps, or in any number of custom shapes or sizes.
 As of 1996, SIRCA had been demonstrated in backshell interface applications, but not yet as a forebody TPS material.

 AVCOAT

-AVCOAT is a NASA-developed material used in the design of several ablative heat shields.
+AVCOAT is composed of silica fibers in an epoxy novolac resin.
+It is used in the design of several ablative heat shields.

 NASA originally used it for the Apollo command module in the 1960s, and then utilized the material for its next-generation beyond low Earth orbit Orion crew module, which first flew in a December 2014 test and then operationally in November 2022.
 The Avcoat to be used on Orion has been reformulated to meet environmental legislation that has been passed since the end of Apollo.